 I am extremely grateful to Camille Li for supplying the CCSM data and the filtering tools, and to Peter Molnar, Justin Wettstein, Lynn McMurdie, Cecilia Bitz, Eric Kirby, Natalie Mahowald, and Inez Fung for instructive and insightful conversations.
-I thank David Battisti, Peter Molnar, Sandy Tudhope, Stephen Porter, Justin Minder, and Natalie Mahowald for useful comments on drafts of the manuscript.
+I thank David Battisti, Peter Molnar, Sandy Tudhope, Stephen Porter, Justin Minder, and Natalie Mahowald for useful comments on drafts of the manuscript, and to John Dodson, Eric Steig, and Derek Booth the editors.
 This work was funded by the National Science Foundation Continental Dynamics Grant #6312293.